heidilabs/markov-bot/README.md

 ## Quick Installation Instructions

-1. Clone this repository
-2. Go to the app directory and run `composer install` to install the project dependencies
+1. Run `composer create-project heidilabs/markov-bot myDirectory` to clone the app repository and install the dependencies
-3. Create your config file by copying `config/config-sample.yml` to `config/config.yml`.
+2. Create your config file by copying `config/config-sample.yml` to `config/config.yml`.
 Edit the file to set your options, including Twitter credentials.
-4. It's ready to use.
+3. It's ready to use.
 Run `php console.php` to see the available commands.
 To test your current configuration without tweeting it, run `php console.php markov:test` .

 ## Commands